Lid switch failure

 Step 3

 Disconnect the lid switch wiring harness and set your multimeter to Rx1 to perform a continuity test, which tells you whether the switch is electrically functional.
-With the plunger in the open (not depressed) position the meter should read open circuit; when you manually press the plunger down it should switch to closed circuit showing continuity.
+With the plunger in the open (not depressed) position, the meter should read an open circuit; when you manually press the plunger down, it should switch to a closed circuit showing continuity.
 If either reading is wrong, the switch has failed electrically and must be replaced even if it clicked during the mechanical test.

 Step 4

 Before replacing the switch itself, inspect the lid strike — the small plastic tab on the underside of the lid that physically pushes the plunger down when the lid closes.
-If the strike is cracked, broken, or missing, the plunger is never depressed during normal operation, which mimics a failed switch and causes the exact same no-start symptom.
+If the strike is cracked, broken, or missing, the plunger is never depressed during normal operation, mimicking a failed switch and causing the same no-start symptom.
 Replace a damaged strike using a single Phillips screw on the lid underside; this fix alone may resolve the problem without needing a new switch.

 Step 5